-Minimum: Students are expected to show understanding of the impact of abstraction, modelling, architecture, and patterns in software product development and be able to critically discuss software architectures, the key concepts, designs and patterns.
+Minimum: At the end of the course, it is expected that the successful student shows clear understanding of the impact of abstraction, modelling, architecture, and patterns in software product development and be able to critically discuss software architectures the key concepts, designs and patterns.

-Optimal: Students are expected to be able to critically discuss the architectural alternatives and alternative designs, to generate reasonable alternatives for the problem and select between them, to identify an appropriate pattern for the problem and create it, and to apply practical skills in generating and developing software architecture and design based on functional requirements.
+Desirable: At the end of the course, it is expected that the successful student is able to critically discuss the architectural alternatives and alternative designs, to generate a reasonable alternative for the problem and select between them, to identify an appropriate pattern for the problem and create it, and to apply practical skills in generating and developing software architecture and design based on functional requirements.